csev/cc4e/book/chap08.md

 The function `morecore` obtains storage from the operating system.
 The details of how this is done of course vary from system to system.
-In UNIX, the system entry `sbrk(n)` returns a pointer to n more bytes of
+In UNIX, the system entry `sbrk(n)` returns a pointer to `n` more bytes of storage.
-    storage.
 (The pointer satisfies all alignment restrictions.)
 Since asking the system for memory is a comparatively expensive operation, we don't want to do that on every call to `alloc`, so `morecore` rounds up the number of units requested of it to a larger value; this larger block will be chopped up as needed.
 The amount of scaling is a parameter that can be tuned as needed.

 [comment]: <> (page 176 , 176 THE C PROGRAMMING LANGUAGE CHAPTER 8 )

     #define NALLOC 128 /* #units to allocate at once */

     static HEADER *morecore(nu) /* ask system for memory */
     unsigned nu;
-<<<<<<< HEAD
     {
       char *sbrk();
       register char *cp;